 There are no restrictions as to the living arrangement of program participants.
 For instance, they may live in their own home, the home of a relative, an adult foster care home, an assisted living facility, or a nursing home.

 Through the Medicare Medicaid Coordinated Plan, care coordination is provided, in addition to all services available under Medicare Part A, Part B, and Part D, as well as a variety of Medicaid services.
 Below is a list of services one might receive via MMCP.

 In addition to these services, supplemental services are also available based on one’s health plan.
-These services might include vision exams, transportation, nutrition counseling, over-the-counter medications, gym membership, transitional meal services, and podiatry care.
+These services might include vision exams, nurse advice lines, non-medical transportation, nutrition counseling, over-the-counter medications, gym membership, transitional meal services, and podiatry care.